ArtLabss/tennis-tracking/CONTRIBUTING.md

 ### Write Documentation

-impyrial could always use more documentation, whether as part of the official impyrial docs, in docstrings, or even on the web in blog posts, articles, and such.
+tennis-tracking could always use more documentation, whether as part of the official tennis-tracking docs, in docstrings, or even on the web in blog posts, articles, and such.

 ### Submit Feedback